fjnovais/fjnovais.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Francisco, a Dsc. student in animal science and pastures at the [Luiz de Queiroz College of Agriculture](http://www.en.esalq.usp.br/) at the University of São Paulo (USP).
+I'm Francisco, animal scientist with MSc and PhD in animal science and pastures at the University of São Paulo (USP).
 I have experience in animal breeding, genetics, and molecular biology.
-Currently, my research focuses on Multi-Omics Data integration methods applied to Nellore meat tenderness.
-During my M.Sc., I worked to identify potential biomarkers associated with feed efficiency as well as to understand the molecular process that explains feed efficiency variation.
+During my PhD, at the University of São Paulo, I focused on Omics Data integration methods applied to meat tenderness in Nellore cattle.
+On my MSc. research, I committed on identify potential biomarkers associated with feed efficiency as well as to understand the molecular process that explains feed efficiency variation.

 Outside of my professional life I enjoy cooking, drawing and spending time with family.